 - Change in law after the verdict was entered

-Other Types of Post-conviction Relief
+The Most Common Types of Post-Conviction Relief

 While direct appeals can be effective, they only examine the existing record to find evidence of legal errors made in the trial.
 No new evidence can be submitted.
 However, other avenues of post-conviction relief offer alternatives to reversing a conviction or sentence that was entered in error.